Mother Knows Best (film): Plot

-Ma Quail (Louise Dresser), a domineering and ambitious woman in a small Midwestern town, is determined to make her daughter a star.
-From childhood, Sally Quail (Annette De Kirby as a child, Madge Bellamy as an adult) is pushed into the world of show business.
-Ma takes money from the family drugstore run by Pa Quail (Lucien Littlefield) to pay for Sally's dance and singing lessons, grooming her for the stage.
+Ma Quail, a domineering and ambitious woman in a small Midwestern town, is determined to make her daughter a star.
+From childhood, Sally Quail is pushed into the world of show business.
+Ma takes money from the family drugstore run by Pa Quail to pay for Sally's dance and singing lessons, grooming her for the stage.

 Sally performs in vaudeville as a mimic and impersonator, dazzling audiences with celebrity imitations and numbers like “I Just Can’t Make My Eyes Behave,” "My Mammy" and "She's Ma Daisy."
 Despite her growing fame, Ma continues to exert full control over her daughter’s life and career, refusing to let her develop independence or personal relationships.

-When Sally falls in love with a gentle young composer (Barry Norton), Ma forbids the relationship.
+When Sally falls in love with a gentle young composer, Ma forbids the relationship.
 The young man leaves, heartbroken.
 Sally, devastated by her mother's constant interference, breaks down under the emotional strain and becomes seriously ill.

 A doctor confronts Ma, warning her that Sally’s collapse is the result of years of psychological pressure and sacrifice.
 Ma, shaken, begins to realize the damage she has done.
 She seeks out the composer and invites him back into their lives.
 He returns, and Ma welcomes him with open arms, leading him into the room where Sally lies near death.

 The young man’s presence revives Sally’s will to live.
 As she recovers, Sally prepares to take the Broadway stage under her own name, finally free from her mother’s control.
 The film closes with Sally triumphant in her own right, performing before an adoring crowd as Ma watches from the wings.